-BREAKNECK appears to be a DJ identity associated with the south of Norway, with a visible link to Grimstad in the available public context.
+BREAKNECK is a DJ identity associated with the south of Norway, with a visible link to Grimstad.

 That distinction matters in breakbeat and bass culture.
 A large part of the scene has always been sustained not only by producers and labels, but also by local selectors, residents and promoters who keep club music active outside the main metropolitan centres.